AmitXShukla/GenAI/README.md

 5. **Process larger contexts** without performance bottlenecks, allowing the application to maintain high responsiveness even when dealing with extensive amounts of information or complex queries.

-We will not cover all of these scenarios and may not in depth as much we wanted to in a real production system, however, we will simulate as much as we can, to perform a quick POC.
+We will not cover all of scenarios and may not in depth as much we wanted to in a real production system, however, we will simulate as much as we can, to perform a quick POC.

 **Here is a high level process flow diagram**